 If your child has ADHD, you may want to reduce or remove food dyes and preservatives from their daily diet.
 Studies show that artificial colors (food dyes), flavors, and preservatives like sodium benzoate can trigger hyperactivity in some children.
 [2, 8, 9]

 In fact, a 2014 study on food additives and behavior found that food dyes can negatively affect behavior in some children .

 Surprisingly, you can also find sodium benzoate in other foods such as canned soups, salad dressings, condiments like ketchup and mustard, and even carbonated drinks!
-Other preservatives that may be harmful for children with ADHD include: butylated hydroxytoluene, sodium nitrate, butylated hydroxyanisole, and tert-Butylhydroquinone.
+Other preservatives that may be harmful to children with ADHD include butylated hydroxytoluene, sodium nitrate, butylated hydroxyanisole, and tert-Butylhydroquinone.

 Always check the labels before you purchase foods for your child, and if possible, stick to fresh, preservative-free, additive-free, organic foods.

 Wait!
 Frozen fruits and veggies may not be good for my child with ADHD?
 That’s right.
 The truth is even though fruits and veggies are healthy foods and good choices for your child to eat, some frozen fruits and veggies contain food dyes, and most contain preservatives.
 And, as mentioned before, food dyes and preservatives are triggers for some children with ADHD.

 Note: Some frozen foods contain organophosphates, a pesticide used to control bugs, which has been shown to cause neurological-based, ADHD-like symptoms and behavioral problems in some children.
 [2, 5] So, check labels before purchasing these foods for your child, and if possible, stick to fresh, organic fruits and veggies.